Protecting "Women and Girls first"

 discrimination perpetuates a culture of impunity and a climate of permissiveness around violating women’s human rights.

-FXB also operated 3 Safe Houses for GBV survivors in Northern and Southern Shan State as well as 1 One Stop Women Service Center in Yangon Region.
+FXB also operates Safe Houses for GBV survivors in Northern and Southern Shan State as well as 1 One Stop Women Service Center in Yangon Region.
 They offer a range of services designed to empower the women and their children, such as security, counseling, medical assistance, legal help, referral services, or technical and life skills trainings.

 Testimonial